MagnusPala/palindroomne-morse/README.md

 create a website where the user can:
 1) hear and download the audio file of the outputted morse code
 2) check if a morse output is palindrome or not
+3) show the user the international morse code (ITU) output
+4) edit the words that will be encoded to morse code
-3) more requirements coming soon...
+5) more requirements coming soon...